Get insider access

 HiFiMan Edition XS

 The HiFiMan Edition XS are better audiophile headphones than the Philips Fidelio X2HR.
-The HiFiMan have much more consistent audio delivery, they can reproduce bass more accurately, and their passive soundstage is wider and more immersive.
-However, the Philips are more comfortable.
+The HiFiMan have much more consistent audio delivery and their passive soundstage is wider and more immersive.
+They can also reproduce low-bass more accurately, which is great if you like to feel the thump of a kick drum.
+That said, the Philips are more comfortable.

 Sennheiser HD 800 S

-The Sennheiser HD 800 S are better open-back headphones for neutral sound listening than the Philips Fidelio X2HR.
+The Sennheiser HD 800 S are better open-back headphones than the Philips Fidelio X2HR.
 The Sennheiser feel more durable, are more stable on the head, and are much more consistent among various users or reseats.
-They also have a slightly better-balanced treble range, though this could vary by adjusting them on your head.
-On the other hand, the Sennheiser are fairly lacking in bass, and the Philips have a more accurate and natural low-to-mid bass range.
-The Sennheiser are considerably more expensive than the Philips, and you'll want to consider adding an amp to power the Sennheiser.
+On the other hand, the Sennheiser need a headphone amp to drive them, and they're considerably more expensive than the Philips, which still reproduce an open, neutral sound.

 Sennheiser HD 58X Jubilee